DecklynKern/smashtierthing/README.md

 a simple program for putting names on smash ultimate character images for tier list makers

-the program will try to match to a valid character by removes spaces, common punctuation, ignoring case, and checking against common shorthands ("Dr. Mario" and "drmario" are both recognized)
+the program will try to match to a valid character by removes spaces, common punctuation, ignoring case, and checking against common shorthands ("Dr. Mario", "drmario", and "doc" are all recognized)

 requirements:
 python (3?), pygame